 Automated external defibrillators (AED): There are 3 AEDs located on the ELCA campus.
 One is located on the wall near the nurse's station, another is on the wall in the hallway between the worship center and the choral suite and there is one in the Athletic Trainer's office.
 The school nurse is responsible for checking the batteries in these units monthly.

-I am so excited and ready to see students back on campus August 4th!
-We have worked to create a well-prepared plan for the 2021-2022 school year.
-My goal is to help keep students and staff healthy and to take measures needed to stop the spread of this virus as it makes its way onto campus.
-Our reopening plan is designed to help us be proactive in our response to COVID-19 and to help us return to campus safely.
+Our goal is to help keep students and staff healthy and to take measures needed to stop the spread of the COVID-19 virus as it makes its way onto campus.
+Our plan is designed to help us be proactive in our response to COVID-19 and to help us return to campus safely.
 It is meant to be practical, flexible, and includes reliable guidelines and recommendations.

 Home Screenings: It is important that everyone in our school work together with open communication and flexibility so that we can provide the best level of safety and health for all of our students and staff.
 Checking your students for symptoms before bringing them to school is one of the best ways to help keep our campus healthy.
 When your student wakes up not feeling well, it is best to be safe and keep them at home.